TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## Interaction with the Camera Software System
-When drone operation permission is deny or when a drone is inside the prioty zone marked by the user, it will forward the following data to the Camera software system, and Control Station latitude/longitude if avaiable.
+When drone operation permission is deny or when a drone is inside the prioty zone pre-marked by the user, it will forward the following data to the Camera software system, and Control Station latitude/longitude if avaiable.
 | Data | Data type | Detail |
 | -------- | ------------| -------- |
 | UAS latitude | Signed Int(Sint16_t)(double) |  |